Battle of Pavia: Aftermath

 Soon afterwards, he finally learned that the Duke of Albany had lost the larger part of his army to attrition and desertion, and had returned to France without ever having reached Naples.
 The broken remnants of the French forces, aside from a small garrison left to hold the Castel Sforzesco in Milan, retreated across the Alps under the nominal command of Charles IV of Alençon, reaching Lyon by March.

 Charles de Lannoy kept Francis I in his custody and imprisoned him in a tower of Pizzighettone.
 The king was then brought to Genoa and from there he was taken to Spain.
 He remained jailed in a tower in Madrid until the Treaty of Madrid was signed.
-According to the treaty, Francis I abandoned its claims over Flanders, Milan and Burgundy.
+According to the treaty, Francis I abandoned his claims over Flanders, Milan and Burgundy.
 However, the peace treaty was broken in the same year and a new French-Imperial war lasted from 1526 to 1529.